New Graduate Nurse Resume Guide [Examples + Templates]

 Professional Summary

 This is your 30-second elevator pitch.
-Right at the top of your resume, the professional summary tells the hiring manager who you are, what you bring to the table, and where you're headed.
+Summary should be at the top of your resume, the professional summary tells the hiring manager who you are, what you bring to the table, and where you're headed.

 Bad: